roma2020-app/community-decision-AI/README.md

 ## 💡 Solution Overview

-The **Community Decision Intelligence Platform (CDIP)** is a senior-architected, hackathon-ready platform that consolidates civic indicators (complaints, traffic, AQI) into a centralized, modern Command Center.
+The **Community Decision Intelligence Platform (CDIP)** is a senior-architected, platform that consolidates civic indicators (complaints, traffic, AQI) into a centralized, modern Command Center.

 CDIP calculates a multi-indicator priority risk index, ranks municipal wards by urgency, and leverages Google Cloud's Vertex AI (Gemini 1.5 Flash) to generate actionable policy plans and budget estimations.
-By combining **FastAPI**, **AlloyDB PostgreSQL**, and **Streamlit**, CDIP translates complex public datasets into immediate, visual, and conversational decision intelligence.
+By combining **FastAPI**, **SQLLite**, and **Streamlit**, CDIP translates complex public datasets into immediate, visual, and conversational decision intelligence.

 ---